Hentioe/imgkit.cr/README.md

 # ImgKit

-Image Kit for Crystal (based on MagicWand binding)
+Image Toolkit for Crystal (based on MagicWand binding)

 ## Installation